osteele/mailgraph/agenda.md

 # Next
-* Consolidate addresses
-* Tag cloud
+* Display tag of people
+  - duplicate email addresses
+  - faster query
+* Streamgraph from contacts
 * Update messages; sweep the cache
 * Select year
 * Switch between senders and recipients
 * Incremental update
   test whether UIDNEXT has incremented?
+* Mobile view

 ## Public
+* Scan contacts
+* Prompt to enable All
-* Scan more mailboxes, if All is not present
+* Scan more mailboxes if All is not present
 * Either email addresses are per account, or canonical address is a separate table (or always use Person)
 * Update mail on login
 * Update mail messages in background